zriyansh/signoz.io/blog/2022-04-30-opentelemetry-gin.md

 If you want to follow the tutorial, then you should follow the `without-instrumentation` branch.

 **Step 3:  Declare few variables for configuring OpenTelemetry**<br></br>
-Declare the following variables in main.go which we will use to configure OpenTelemetry
+Declare the following global variables in main.go which we will use to configure OpenTelemetry

 ```go
 var (